Part 5

 Now that we'll start talking about the internals we'll learn new insight on Kubernetes and will be able to prevent and solve problems that may result from its nature.

-Controllers watch the state of your cluster and then tries to move the current state of the cluster closer to the desired state.
+Controllers watch the state of your cluster and then try to move the current state of the cluster closer to the desired state.
 When you declare X replicas of a Pod in your deployment.yaml, a controller called Replication Controller makes sure that will be true.
 There are a number of controllers for different responsibilities.

 Kubernetes Control Plane